 First, in a typical situation, let’s say a mother and father decide to have joint custody, and the mother has primary physical custody and the father has standard visitation.
 So the father, in that case, is going to have to pay child support.
 The way that the court or the state determines the amount of child support is by calculating the sum of the income of both parties and any other expenses that may be included, such as child care and health insurance coverage for the child.
 There is a table, and the state essentially determines that if you make this much money and have this many children, there is an amount that is determined to be how much it costs to raise that child.
 Then that number is divided, according to the income disparity between the parties.
 So if the parents basically make the same amount of money and the state says that it costs $800 per month to raise that child, the father, as the non-custodial parent, is going to pay $400 per month to the mother.
 In short of extenuating circumstances, all child support will follow the calculations based on the guidelines.

 Second, let’s say that the parties have come to the agreement that they will exercise what we call “shared custody” that results in each having the child for roughly 50% of the year.
 In that case, the guidelines are going to calculate just as provided before, but each party will get certain credit for the amount of overnights spent with the child.
 So depending on the income of the parties, each parent may have the same child support obligation (meaning that no one pays the other).
 However, if one party makes more money than the other, he or she may still have to pay child support even if they have the child for more than 50% of the year.

-For more information on Child Support In South Carolina, and when to file for child support, an in-depth initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (803) 366-0333 today.
+For more information on child support requirements in Rock Hill and when to file for support, an in-depth initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling us today.